Well-posedness for the classical Stefan problem and the zero surface tension limit: The vanishing surface tension limit

-In the above we used the parametric representation of $\Psi$ in terms of $h$ and integrated by parts.
-The last inequality is rather standard and follows by estimating $\t\big((v^1-w^1)|\t\Psi_{\kappa}|^{-3}\big)$ in $L^{\infty}$ norm and further via Sobolev inequality, whereas we also know $\sigma|\t^5h_{\kappa}|_{L^{\infty}_tL^2_x}\lesssim\E^{\sigma}$.
-To bound the commutator term appearing above, we apply the commutator estimate of Lemma~\ref{lm:comm}.
-Term $II$ is easily estimated via the standard energy $L^{\infty}-L^2-L^2$ bound as well as the remaining cases $l=1,2,3$ in estimating the fourth term on the right-hand side of~(\ref{eq:r2sigma}): first integrate by parts so to remove one $\t$-derivative from $\t^6\Psi$ term and then apply the standard energy estimates.
+where we have used the parametric representation of $\Psi$ in terms of $h$ and integrated by parts.
+The last inequality is rather standard and follows by estimating $\t\big((v^1-w^1)|\t\Psi|^{-3}\big)$ in $L^{\infty}$ norm and further via Sobolev inequality, where we also use $\sigma|\t^5h|_{L^{\infty}_tL^2_x}\lesssim\E^{\sigma}$.
+Terms $I_B$ and $II$ are easily estimated via the standard energy $L^{\infty}-L^2-L^2$ bounds and Sobolev imbedding, and the same applies to the remaining cases $l=1,2,3$.
+When estimating the fourth term on the right-hand side of~(\ref{eq:r2sigma}) first integrate by parts so to remove one $\t$-derivative from $\t^6\Psi$ term and then apply the standard energy estimates.